NJ double shooting prompts school lockdowns during manhunt

-ENGLEWOOD, New Jersey (WABC) --Two people were shot in New Jersey Tuesday morning, and a possible suspect was caught getting off the Garden State Parkway in East Orange after a brief manhunt.
+ENGLEWOOD, New Jersey (WABC) --Two people were shot in New Jersey Tuesday morning, and a suspect was taken into custody getting off the Garden State Parkway in a stolen vehicle in East Orange after a brief manhunt.

 Authorities say the victims were shot on West Palisades Avenue in Englewood just before 8:30 a.m.